Manoj21500566/Circulate-the-values-of-N-variables/README.md

 Anaconda - Python 3.7
 ## Algorithm:
 ### Step 1:
-Get the value from the user for the number of rotation.
+Get the value from the user for the number of rotation

 ### Step 2:
 Using the slicing concept rotate the list.